-Federal Way to Vashon Island: Here are the most and least diverse places in King County
+The most and least diverse places in King County

 The decline is likely related in part to the fact, alluded to earlier, that white people are an older population than all other racial/ethnic groups.
 (This is particularly true in King County outside of Seattle — within the city, the white population has a lower median age).
 An older population has a higher mortality rate, of course.
 Another factor is that older people often move away from the area after they retire.

 In both Seattle and King County, the Asian population has had the biggest increase since 2010.
-Black, Hispanic and multiracial populations also increased at a faster rate than the white population in both the city and the suburbs.
+Hispanic and multiracial populations also increased at a faster rate than the white population in both the city and the suburbs.

 While Seattle did diversify in the past decade, it remains less racially diverse than most major U.S. cities.
 Our diversity-index score for 2018 is the 13th lowest among the 50 most-populous U.S. cities.
 Portland, where 70% of residents are white, is significantly less diverse, with the fourth lowest score.

-Note: Correction: An earlier version of this column misstated that the Black population grew faster than the white population in both the city of Seattle and in King County outside of Seattle.
-The Black population only grew faster in the county.